pelotech/data-sync-operator/WORKSPACE_PROPOSAL.md

 ### 2.1 Main pain points
 - **Resource removal**: Currently it is difficult to know when old resources required to back `Workspaces` are ready to be removed.
 Removal of these resources could be tied to Workspace Lifecycles.
 - **No self healing**: The current approach of deploying Workspaces all at once via a helm chart results in the inability for the platform to attempt to resolve problems without outside interaction.
-- **No Unified Status**: It is difficult to determine the overall health and status of a workspace.
-An admin must manually inspect each individual component to diagnose issues.
+- **No Unified Management**: It is difficult to determine the overall health and status of a workspace.
+An admin must manually inspect each individual component to diagnose issues when things go wrong.

 ### **3. Proposed Architecture**
 The proposed solution is a new `Workspace` CRD and controller that builds upon the existing `VMDiskImage` controller's patterns.